-The following tables show the number of incidents reported and disciplinary reports brought forward at the University of Hartford for the calendar year of 2020, involving allegations of sexual assault, stalking or intimate partner violence, regardless of where the incident occurred and not restricted to Clery geography.
+The following tables show the number of incidents reported and disciplinary reports brought forward at the University of Hartford for the calendar year of 2021, involving allegations of sexual assault, stalking or intimate partner violence.
 Table 1 includes incidents reported to the university, Table 2 includes final outcome of disciplinary cases brought forward.